Is The Us A Direct Or Indirect Democracy

 Conclusion

 The United States operates primarily as an indirect democracy, where citizens elect representatives to make decisions on their behalf.
-This system, carefully designed by the framers of the Constitution, aims to balance the need for efficient governance with the protection of individual rights and the prevention of tyranny.
+In practice, this system, carefully designed by the framers of the Constitution, aims to balance the need for efficient governance with the protection of individual rights and the prevention of tyranny.
 While elements of direct democracy exist, particularly at the state and local levels, the fundamental structure of the American government remains rooted in representation.